segalgouldn/Senior-Project-Subtweets/development/classifier_creator/classifier_creator.md

   </thead>
   <tbody>
     <tr>
-      <th>13936</th>
+      <th>13473</th>
       <td>GIVE AWAY!\n\nThe rules are really easy, all you have to do is :\n1.
 Must be following me (i check) \n2.
 RT and fav this tweet\n3. tag your mutuals/anyone\n4. only 1 winner! \n5. i ship worldwide;) \n\nit ends in 8th May 2018 or when this tweet hit 2k RT and like!\n\nGood luck! ❤</td>
       <td>59</td>
     </tr>
     <tr>
-      <th>4881</th>
+      <th>8660</th>
-      <td>got into a tepid back nd forth w/ a uknowwhoAJ+columnist bc i said they steal their "hot takes" from blk twitter &amp; alike. wallahi my bdeshi ass did not sign up 4 this app to be called asinine by a 30yrold pakistani whos whole politics is Post Colonial Memes for Oriental Minded T-</td>
+      <td>I'm starting to get a couple questions about it since May is coming up so I might as well let you guys know: there will not be a MIAMAFV 2 this year (at least not that exact event).\n\nWho knows what's to come in the future, but right now I've got to take care of other stuff first.</td>
-      <td>57</td>
+      <td>59</td>
     </tr>
     <tr>
-      <th>7013</th>
+      <th>7329</th>
       <td>Crazy how wrong u can be about someone.
 A girl I graduated w/ was always doing drugs&amp; got pregnant at 16.
 I assumed she'd end up being a loser but it turn out she now has 4 beautiful kids&amp; is making over $4,500/month just off of child support payments from the 3 different dads</td>
       <td>57</td>
     </tr>
     <tr>
-      <th>4992</th>
+      <th>1177</th>
-      <td>Got into an argument w/ someone I went to HS w/ &amp; I would js like to repeat again tht I cannot wait to stunt on all the ppl who were bitches to me in HS @ our reunion.
-Catch me rollin up w/ my sexy ass gf, a nice car, a bomb body &amp; the career of my dreams as a big fuck u to them</td>
+      <td>got into a tepid back nd forth w/ a uknowwhoAJ+columnist bc i said they steal their "hot takes" from blk twitter &amp; alike. wallahi my bdeshi ass did not sign up 4 this app to be called asinine by a 30yrold pakistani whos whole politics is Post Colonial Memes for Oriental Minded T-</td>
-      <td>55</td>
+      <td>57</td>
     </tr>
     <tr>
-      <th>11542</th>
+      <th>16213</th>
-      <td>Thought I'd bring this back...  and no, I'm not talking about myself here.
-I wish just once I'd be so bored with my life that I'd find the time to bash people/celebs I don't like..
-I mean if I despise someone THAT much, why still watch his/her every move? 🤦‍♀️</td>
+      <td>If you live in Arizona, tell me everything good about it...
+Please and thank you 😁👌🏽\n\nAlso does anybody know any wavy ass barbershops or dope tattoo artists or ppl who are just nice kuz we wanna make friends out here tbh.
+I want a basic "how to" of AZ so teach me shit.</td>
-      <td>55</td>
+      <td>57</td>
     </tr>
   </tbody>
 </table>